guillain/CoreBot-framework/doc/module.md

 # Module
-They are used to add feature to the bot.
+They are used as responsive reply of the bot.

+It's the logic used when the bot will received your message.

+Some presets exist but of course, create your own ;-)

 # Composition
 They are define in dedicated folder and they need the following files: